 This package which departs from the Mallaig Yacht pontoons at 10am allows you to cruise out across sapphire-blue waters onboard our vessel, Cyfish, as Rum looms before you.
 This passage will cross the sound of Sleat and Loch Slapin giving stunning views of the Cullin mountain range on Skye, depending on weather conditions and time of year there is the chance to spot porpoises, common dolphins, Minke whales and many different types of sea birds particularly the Manx Shear water which raft up in large numbers from July onwards.

-Once disembarked on its shores, you will be treated to a guided wildlife ranger tour of around one hour, this gives the visitor an introduction to Rum and is followed by a unique journey by 4×4 up through Glen Kinloch and across the islands nature reserve which travels to its western side as part of a guided tour that lets you marvel at the landscape, with its mist-strewn Rum Cullin mountain range, local wildlife, including members of Rum’s famous red deer population and Wild ponies which are thought to have inhabited the Island for over a thousand years.
+Once disembarked on its shores, you will be treated to a unique journey by 4×4 up through Glen Kinloch and across the islands nature reserve which travels to its western side as part of a guided tour that lets you marvel at the landscape, with its mist-strewn Rum Cullin mountain range, local wildlife, including members of Rum’s famous red deer population and Wild ponies which are thought to have inhabited the Island for over a thousand years.

 On Request visitors should certainly grasp the opportunity to take part in some of the some of the best brown trout fishing in the Highlands.
 Loch Dornabac which is a short walk from the vehicle is popular with the visitors but for those who don’t mind a small hike of 250 meters, Loch Fiachanaish above Harris bay is our go to places with brown trout averaging 1.5lbs and larger specimens of up to 3lb also possible.